Emarioo/BetterThanBatch/docs/guide/29-Importing C headers.md

 **VERY EXPERIMENTAL FEATURE**

-When importing a C header, the function declarations in that file will be converted to BTB and available to you.
-This includes structs, enums, and typedefs.
+Importing C headers allows you to call functions and use structs and enums from those headers.
+Note that you will need to link with the library or object file that contains the implementation for the functions, otherwise you will get linker errors.

-You can find this example in `examples/cparser`.
+You can find an example in `examples/cparser`.
 ```c++
 // util.c
 int calculate(int x, int y) {